-58-67-802 Form of practice.
+58-68-802 Form of practice.

-- (1) A physician and surgeon licensed under this chapter may engage in practice as a physician and surgeon, or in the practice of medicine only as an individual licensee; but as an individual licensee, a physician and surgeon may be: - (a) an individual operating as a business proprietor; - (b) an employee of another person; - (c) a partner in a lawfully organized partnership; - (d) a lawfully formed professional corporation; - (e) a lawfully organized limited liability company; - (f) a lawfully organized business corporation; or - (g) any other form of organization recognized by the state which is not prohibited by division rule made in collaboration with the board. - (2) Regardless of the form in which a licensee engages in the practice of medicine, the licensee may only permit the practice of medicine in that form of practice to be conducted by an individual: - (a) licensed in Utah as a physician and surgeon under Section 58-67-301 or as an osteopathic physician and surgeon under Section 58-68-301; and - (b) who is able to lawfully and competently engage in the practice of medicine.
+- (1) An osteopathic physician and surgeon licensed under this chapter may engage in practice as an osteopathic physician and surgeon or in the practice of osteopathic medicine only as an individual licensee, but as an individual licensee, he may be: - (a) an individual operating as a business proprietor; - (b) an employee of another person; - (c) a partner in a lawfully organized partnership; - (d) a lawfully formed professional corporation; - (e) a lawfully organized limited liability company; - (f) a lawfully organized business corporation; or - (g) any other form of organization recognized by the state and not prohibited by division rule made in collaboration with the board. - (2) Regardless of the form in which a licensee engages in the practice of osteopathic medicine, the licensee may only permit the practice of medicine in that form of business practice to be conducted by an individual: - (a) licensed in Utah as an osteopathic physician and surgeon under Section 58-68-301 or as a physician and surgeon under Section 58-67-301; and - (b) who is able to lawfully and competently engage in the practice of medicine to direct or interfere in the licensee's practice of medicine.

-58-67-803 Medical records -- Electronic records.
+58-68-803 Medical records -- Electronic records.

-- (1) Medical records maintained by a licensee shall: - (a) meet the standards and ethics of the profession; and - (b) be maintained in accordance with division rules made in collaboration with the board. - (2) Medical records under this section may be maintained by an electronic means if the records comply with Subsection (1).
+(1) Medical records maintained by a licensee shall:

+- (a) meet the standards and ethics of the profession; and - (b) be maintained in accordance with division rules made in collaboration with the board. - (2) Medical records under this section may be maintained by an electronic means if the records comply with Subsection (1).

-58-67-804 Consumer access to provider charges.
+58-68-804 Consumer access to provider charges.

-Beginning January 1, 2011, a physician licensed under this chapter shall, when requested by a consumer:
+Beginning January 1, 2011, an osteopathic physician licensed under this chapter shall, when requested by a consumer:

-- (1) make a list of prices charged by the physician available for the consumer which includes the physician's 25 most frequently performed:
+- (1) make a list of prices charged by the osteopathic physician available for the consumer which includes the osteopathic physician's 25 most frequently performed:

 - (a) clinic procedures or clinic services;

 - (b) out-patient procedures; and

 - (c) in-patient procedures; and

 - (2) provide the consumer with information regarding any discount available for:

 - (a) services not covered by insurance; or

 - (b) prompt payment of billed charges.

-58-67-805 Supervision of cosmetic medical procedures.
+58-68-805 Supervision of cosmetic medical procedures.

-- (1) Except as provided in Subsection (2), a physician may not delegate the performance of an ablative cosmetic medical procedure to an individual who is not licensed under this chapter or Chapter 68, Utah Osteopathic Medical Practice Act. - (2) A physician may delegate to an advanced practice registered nurse with an unrestricted license under Chapter 31b, Nurse Practice Act, the performance of an erbium full ablation resurfacing procedure or a CO2 fractionated resurfacing procedure, if the physician: - (a) prescribes that specific procedure for the patient who is to receive the procedure; - (b) ensures that the advanced practice registered nurse performs the procedure under the indirect supervision of the physician; and - (c) verifies that the advanced practice registered nurse is qualified to perform the procedure by having received at least 50 hours of training specific to the procedure to be performed and the laser to be used.
+- (1) Except as provided in Subsection (2), an osteopathic physician and surgeon may not delegate the performance of an ablative cosmetic medical procedure to an individual who is not licensed under this chapter or Chapter 67, Utah Medical Practice Act. - (2) A physician may delegate to an advanced practice registered nurse with an unrestricted license under Chapter 31b, Nurse Practice Act, the performance of an erbium full ablation resurfacing procedure or a CO2 fractionated resurfacing procedure, if the physician: - (a) prescribes that specific procedure for the patient who is to receive the procedure; - (b) ensures that the advanced practice registered nurse performs the procedure under the indirect supervision of the physician; and - (c) verifies that the advanced practice registered nurse is qualified to perform the procedure by having received at least 50 hours of training specific to the procedure to be performed and the laser to be used.

-58-67-806 Representation of medical specialization.
+58-68-806 Representation of medical specialization.